He served NJ, and his country: Remembering Maj. Dwayne Kelley

 His military awards included two Army Reserve Components Achievement Medals, National Defense Service Medal, Armed Forces Service Medal, the Armed Forces Reserve Medal with bronze hourglass and with “M” (mobilization) device and the Army Service Ribbon.

 New Jersey 101.5 invites its audience members to share their memories and images of servicemen and servicewomen they remember.
-Leave them in the comments below or Tweet them to @NJ1015 with the hashtag #memorialday2016.
+Follow the link below to our Facebook post and share your thoughts.